Seiya Suzuki Player Props: Cubs vs. Dodgers

-On Friday, Seiya Suzuki (on the back of going 1-for-3) and the Chicago Cubs face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 2:20 PM ET.
+After going 0-for-3 with an RBI in his most recent game, Seiya Suzuki and the Chicago Cubs face the Los Angeles Dodgers (who will start Clayton Kershaw) at 2:20 PM ET on Sunday.

-He had a one-hit showing in his most recent game (1-for-3) against the Dodgers.
+In his most recent game he had a hitless showing (0-for-3 with an RBI) against the Dodgers.

 Seiya Suzuki Game Info & Props vs. the Dodgers